On p-elliptic divergence form operators and holomorphic semigroups: Introduction and main results

 \subsection{Acknowledgments}

-We are grateful to Andrea Carbonaro for inspiring discussions during a workshop at CIRM in April 2018.
-We acknowledge that a result similar to our Theorem~\ref{thm: main1} has been discovered independently by ter Elst, Haller-Dintelmann, Rehberg, and Tolksdorf through a different method.
+We are grateful to Andrea Carbonaro for inspiring discussions during a workshop at CIRM in April 2018 and to Oliver Dragi\v{c}ević for sharing further insight on and around the topic.
+We acknowledge that a result similar to our Theorem~\ref{thm: main1} has been discovered independently in \cite{EHRT} by ter Elst, Haller-Dintelmann, Rehberg, and Tolksdorf through a different method.
+This research has been supported by the ANR project RAGE ANR-18-CE40-0012-01.